In311 - Intro to databases

 Normalize imdb dataset

-The data is available here
+• The original data is available here (with header)

 1. create a database, a table and import the csv file